-2 Staff" covers ALL adult staff on site, including temporary, supply and ancillary staff, and volunteers working with children
+2 "Staff" covers ALL adult staff on site, including temporary, supply and ancillary staff, and volunteers working with children

-- 2.5.10 To ensure that all staff appointed within our school, have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct, which stipulates their duty to challenge and report where behaviours of colleagues may have stepped outside of agreed safe practices. - 2.5.11 To provide clarity to other community users of our facilities with regard to our expectations of how they should maintain a safe environment which supports children's welfare and development.
+- 2.6.6 To ensure our school has a clear system for communicating concerns and a model for open communication between children, teachers, parents and other adults working with children. - 2.6.7 To underpin a structured procedure within the school, which will be followed by all members of the school community in cases of suspected abuse. - 2.6.8 To ensure the school have robust systems in place which accurately records safeguarding and child protection concerns, which are clearly understood by staff and adhered to.
+Actions taken to address concerns and outcome achieved are clearly and accurately recorded and these records are appropriately stored. - 2.6.9 To develop effective working relationships, guided by the Threshold document, with all other agencies involved in safeguarding and promoting the needs of children at our school. - 2.6.10 To ensure that all staff appointed within our school, have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct, which stipulates their duty to challenge and report where behaviours of colleagues may have stepped outside of agreed safe practices. - 2.6.11 To provide clarity to other community users of our facilities with regard to our expectations of how they should maintain a safe environment which supports children's welfare and development.

-3. Responsibilities
+3 Responsibilities